GilbertCancel/Project2/README.txt

 The project was possible through the help of other students in the CCOM4029 class.
 Many debugging sessions were needed to get the project runinng and I would like to thank my peers for their advice and aid.

+Unfortunatly Github will not allow me to the card images.